Data Item

 01 WS-NUMERIC-VAR PIC 9(03) VALUE 123.

-• level-number - Refers the level number of the declaration from 01 to 49.
+• level-number - Refers to the level number of the declaration from 01 to 49.
 From the example, it is 01.

-• variable-length - Refers the variable length to store the data.
+• variable-length - Refers to the variable length to store the data.
 From the example, it is 03.

-• literal-value - Refers the initial value assigned to the variable.
+• literal-value - Refers to the initial value assigned to the variable.
 From the example, it is 123.

 Variable Naming Rules -